-- 6. A student throws a ball horizontally out of a window.
-It hits the ground in 0.9 seconds and lands 15 meters away (horizontally) from the window. - a.
-What was the initial velocity of the ball?
-Give both components. - b.
-From what height was the ball thrown? - c.
-What is the final vertical velocity? - d.
-What is the final speed of the ball? - 7.
-A baseball was hit with an initial velocity of 45 m/s at an angle of 40° above the horizontal.
-It was eventually caught at the same height from which it was hit. - a.
-What were the horizontal and vertical components of the intital velocity? - b.
-How long was it in the air? - c.
-How far did it travel horizontally? - d.
-What was the baseball's maximum height? - e.
+b.
+From what height was the ball thrown?

+c.
+What is the final vertical velocity?

+d.
+What is the final speed of the ball?

+5. paseball was hit with an initial velocity of 45 m/s at an angle of 40° above the horizontal.
+It is eventually caught at the same height from which it was hit.
+What were the horizontal and vertical components of the intital velocity?

+b.
+How long was it in the air?

+c.
+How far did it travel horizontally?

+d.
+What was the baseball's maximum height?

+e.
 What was the velocity of the baseball at its maximum height?
-Give both components. - 8.
-A soccer ball is kicked up in the air with some initial velocity.
+Give both components.

+6. A soccer ball is kicked up in the air with some initial velocity.
 Imagine the path of the ball is shown in the diagram to the right.
 The letters are just some random positions of the ball.
-C is the maximum height of the ball, and points b and d are at the same height, and points a and e are the initial and final positions of the ball. - a.
-While the ball is going up (from a to c), what happens to the horizontal component of its velocity?
+C is the maximum height of the ball, and points b and d are at the same height, and points a and e are the initial and final positions of the ball.